kachunkachunk/kachunkachunk.github.io/_posts/2023-07-28-first-frogheim-plus-mod-pass.md

 surtlingCores = 0

 [Wagon]
+; Section enabled: true|false
-; Change false to true to enable this section. enabled = true
+enabled = true
 ; Change the base wagon physical mass of the wagon object.
-; This is essentially the base weight of a cart. wagonBaseMass = 20
+This is essentially the base weight of ; a cart. wagonBaseMass = 20
 ; This value changes the physical weight of wagons by +/- more/less from item weight inside.
-; The value 50 would increase the weight by 50% more.
+The ; value 50 would increase the weight by 50% more.
 The value -100 would remove the entire extra ; weight. wagonExtraMassFromItems = -20

 [Ward]
+; Section enabled: true|false
-; Change false to true to enable this section. enabled = false
+enabled = false
 ; The range of wards by meters. wardRange = 20
-; Set the enemy spawn radius around wards in meters
-; This value equals wardRange if its set to 0. wardEnemySpawnRange = 0
+; Set the enemy spawn radius around wards in meters.
+This value equals wardRange if it's set to 0. wardEnemySpawnRange = 0
 ```
 {: .nolineno }